Operation Schwarz

-Case Black (Fall Schwarz), also known as the Fifth Enemy Offensive (Peta neprijateljska ofanziva) in Yugoslav historiography and often identified with its final phase, the Battle of the Sutjeska (Bitka na Sutjesci /sh/), was a joint attack by the Axis.
+Operation Schwarz (Unternehmen Schwarz), also known as the Fifth Enemy Offensive (Peta neprijateljska ofanziva) in Yugoslav historiography and often identified with its final phase, the Battle of the Sutjeska (Bitka na Sutjesci /sh/) was a joint attack by the Axis.
 Taking place from 15 May to 16 June 1943, it aimed to destroy the main Yugoslav Partisan force, near the Sutjeska River in south-eastern Bosnia.
 The failure of the offensive marked a turning point for Yugoslavia during World War II.
-It was also the last major German-Italian joint operation against the partisans.
+It was also the last big German–Italian joint operation against the partisans.

-The operation immediately followed Case White which had failed in accomplishing the same objectives: to eliminate the central Partisan formations and capture their commander, Josip Broz Tito.
+The operation immediately followed Operation Weiss, which had failed to accomplish the same objectives, to eliminate the central Partisan formations and capture their commander, Josip Broz Tito.

 Background

 During the previous operation Weiss, Chetniks fought against Partisans under Italian command.
 However, even during the operation, negotiations were held between the German and Italian leaders on the disarmament of the Chetniks.
-German Wehrmacht deeply believed that the Allies would invade the Balkans after victory in the North African campaign.
+Because Allied deception, German Wehrmacht deeply believed that the Allies would invade the Balkans instead Sicily after victory in the North African campaign.
 In operations Weiss I and Weiss II, the Wehrmacht did not achieve their desired goals of destroying the Yugoslav partisans and establishing control over the region, so preparations began for a new venture.

 With operation Schwarz, the Wehrmacht intended to clear the background of the Adriatic coast by destroying both the Chetnik and Partisan movements, which were still firmly established in Herzegovina and Montenegro.
 Hitler calculated that, in the event of a British invasion of the Balkans, Chetniks under Italian care would switch sides and join the Allies.

 However, in the first phase, there were tensions and misunderstandings between the German and Italian armies on that issue.
 Since the Italian commanders in Yugoslavia were very reluctant to disarm the Chetniks, Hitler won the consent through Mussolini government and the Italian Supreme Command.
 General Mario Robotti was fiercely against the disarmament of the Chetniks, at least until the partisans were destroyed.
 This attitude was shared by Chief of Staff of the Italian Army, general Vittorio Ambrosio, but he had to obey the promise that Mussolini gave to Hitler.
 At the beginning of March 1943, general Ambrosio, summoned Robotti and Alessandro Pirzio Biroli to Rome for talks on the disarmament of Chetniks and operations against partisans.